Advertiser Disclosure

 1 in 5 (20.57%) participants pay for their deliveries with a credit card that rewards such purchases.
 Whether you order açaí bowls or late-night tacos regularly, consider checking out our top credit cards for food delivery services.

 “Food delivery subscriptions can add extra costs for the convenience.
-Having a credit card such as the Chase Sapphire Preferred® Card with a complimentary DoorDash DashPass membership through December 31, 2024, can save you the $9.99 monthly fee, provide reduced fees, and include free delivery,” according to Christine Krzyszton, Senior Finance Contributor with Upgraded Points.
+Having a credit card such as the Chase Sapphire Preferred® Card with a complimentary DoorDash DashPass membership (valid for at least 12 months after activation) can save you the $9.99 monthly fee, provide reduced fees, and include free delivery,” according to Christine Krzyszton, Senior Finance Contributor with Upgraded Points.

 She added, “Monthly credits for food delivery purchases can also offset your costs.
 The Platinum Card® from American Express provides $15 each month in Uber Cash ($35 in December) when you add your card to your Uber account.
 That’s a total of up to $200 each calendar year.
 The card also provides Uber VIP status which includes free delivery.”